threefoldfoundation/www_threefold_marketplace/content/page/applications/all_apps/serverless/index.md

 ## Tutorial: How to Deploy

-Coming soon – the Comments Widget is not yet available on the marketplace.
+Coming soon – the Serverless Widget is not yet available on the marketplace.